Integral and BASE partner with Eko Football for talent discovery | Goal.com

-Integral, BASE Soccer and CAA Sports have signed an agreement with Eko Football with the ambition of discovering football talents in Lagos.
+Integral, BASE Soccer and CAA Sports are working in collaboration with Eko Football with the ambition of discovering football talents in Lagos.

 The pact will see the four outfits with their diverse expertise in global sports business and marketing help unearth and groom more footballing talents into stardom.